kurokawh/work_haskell/csv2db/README.md

 arguments:
 -----
 * TARGET_DB
-	specify file name for sqlite.
+	specify file name for sqlite. this is the mandatory argument.
 * CSV_FILES
 	specify one ore more csv files.
 	one file must be specified at the minimum.